eix-js/reix/packages/bits/README.md

 emitter.on(0b011, handler)

-// second param can be any number you want to pass to the handlers, i just like the digit 7:) emitter.emit(0b001, 7) // fired emitter.emit(0b100, 7) // nothing... emitter.emit(0b101, 7) // fired
+// second param can be any number you want to pass to the handlers, I just like the digit 7:) emitter.emit(0b001, 7) // fired emitter.emit(0b100, 7) // nothing... emitter.emit(0b101, 7) // fired